timotejroiko/discord.js-light/README.md

 * Channels are not cached.
 Relevant events contain a temporary Channel object or partial instead.
 Channels can be manually cached by using `client.channels.fetch(id)`.
 This will not cache the channel in the guild.
 * Messages are not cached.
 Relevant events contain a temporary Message object or partial instead.
 Messages can be manually cached by fetching its channel and then using `channel.messages.fetch(id)`
 * Guilds themselves are always cached and synced, but not its contents.
 See below
+* Guild Emojis are not cached and not synced.
+They can be cached by using `guild.fetch()`.
+This will also enable them to sync.
+* Guild Roles are not cached and not synced.
+They can be cached by using `guild.fetch()`.
+This will also enable them to sync.
 * Guild Members are not cached.
 Relevant events contain a temporary Member object or partial instead.
 Members can be manually cached by using `guild.members.fetch(id)`.
 This will not cache the user.
 * Guild Channels are not cached.
 Guild Channels can be cached in the guild by fetching it and then linking it using `guild.channels.cache.set(fetchedChannel.id,fetchedChannel)`.
-* Guild Emojis are not cached and not synced.
-They can be cached by using `guild.fetch()`.
+* Guild Channel Permission Overwrites are not cached and not synced.
+They can only be cached by fetching the guild to enable role syncing, then fetching the channel and linking it to the guild.
 This will also enable them to sync.
-* Guild Roles are not cached and not synced.
-They can be cached by using `guild.fetch()`.
-This will also enable them to sync.
+This is required to enable many permission checking functions.

-Cached Users, Channels and Members get automatically sweeped after 24 hours of inactivity.
+Cached Users, Channels and their Member and GuildChannel counterparts get automatically sweeped after 24 hours of inactivity.
+To disable sweeping of a User or Channel, give them a custom `noSweep` property set to `true`.
+This will also disable sweeping of their Member and GuildChannel counterparts.

 ## Events